Wakala Meaning

-Understanding wakala also helps readers distinguish it from related contracts such as Mudarabah profit-sharing partnership contract, Musharakah joint venture contract, Kafalah (guarantee) contract in Islamic finance, and Wadiah deposit (custodial safekeeping) concept.
+Understanding wakala also help you distinguish it from related contracts such as Mudarabah profit-sharing partnership contract, Musharakah joint venture contract, Kafalah (guarantee) contract in Islamic finance, and Wadiah deposit (custodial safekeeping) concept.
 In simple terms, wakala is an agency contract, not a partnership, not a guarantee, and not a safekeeping arrangement.

-Wakalah means a contract of agency in which a principal authorizes an agent to perform a specific lawful act on the
+Wakalah in Islamic banking means a contract of agency in which a Islamic bank authorizes an agent to perform a specific lawful act on the

 The core idea is straightforward.
 A person may be capable of owning an asset or entering a transaction, but may not have the time, location access, technical knowledge, or commercial network to handle it personally.
 In that case, the person may appoint an agent.
 This is why wakala appears in ordinary life as well as in sophisticated Islamic finance structures.